 5. Other important points you should remember:

-If you speak too fast, then it would be seen as a rude behaviour to the interviewer, even if it wasn’t unintentional.
-Also use supportive languages so as to give out an affirmative and approving first impression.
+If you speak too fast, then it would be seen as rude behavior to the interviewer, even if it wasn’t unintentional.
+Also, use supportive languages to give out an affirmative and approving first impression.
 Inform the interviewer that you are available for the position and is very much interested in the job.

 6. Be very honest with them:

 Next, be very honest with them.
 Yes, it is very easy to lie and elaborate a whole story.
 But in case you do that, you could simply risk your credibility.

 It could threaten relationships regardless of whether they are professional or business.
 Try not to delve too much into the various reasons and factors why you couldn’t attend the phone call.